slatedocs/slate/source/includes/_payouts.md

 ## Going live checklist

 ### 1. Make your integration bulletproof
   * Implement basic retry mechanism to handle potential failures or network interruptions
   * Implement duplicate prevention mechanism to avoid duplicate payments.
 Verify that UUID is uniquely generated for each individual payment and its value is kept same in case of retrying.
   * Implement basic logging to help out in debugging and problem solving, if needed.
-  * Check that your  can handle all possible transfer states during polling of transfer info.
+  * Check that you can handle all possible transfer states during polling of transfer info.
   * Automatically check available balance before submitting requests to fund your transfers.
 This avoids rejections due to insufficient balance.
   * Verify that your borderless account statement provides you all information you need for financial accounting.